Taxes now or later? IRA answers from an advisor.

 What else could a conversion affect?

 Health care is an important part of the Roth conversion puzzle.
-If the conversion would push your taxable income above a certain threshold, your Medicare Part B premiums could go up.
+If the conversion would push your modified adjusted gross income (MAGI) above a certain threshold, your Medicare Part B premiums could go up.
 Converting too much could also cause a larger percentage of your Social Security benefits to be taxed.
-If you are under age 65 and not yet eligible to qualify for Medicare, and no longer covered by an employer plan, then you likely are looking at Affordable Care Act (ACA) Marketplace plans for your health insurance needs.
-ACA plans provide premium tax credits to families whose income falls between 100% and 400% of the federal poverty level.
-However, there’s a “subsidy cliff” at the 400% poverty level, meaning if you make $1 too much, you have to pay the full-priced premium.
-These subsidies can equate to thousands of dollars a year, so disqualifying yourself through Roth conversions can be a serious cost.
+If you're under age 65 and not yet eligible for Medicare, and no longer covered by an employer plan, then you likely are looking at Affordable Care Act (ACA) Marketplace plans for your health insurance needs.
+ACA plans provide premium tax credits to families whose income falls between 100% and 400% of the federal poverty level* (FPL).
+However, there's a "subsidy cliff" at the 400% poverty level, meaning if you make more than that, you'll have to pay more.
+These subsidies can equate to hundreds or possibly thousands of dollars a year, so disqualifying yourself through Roth conversions can cost you.

-There’s some good news, though.
-The American Rescue Plan Act (ARPA) of March 2021 increased the subsidies and allowable income for 2021 and 2022.
-This gives those on Marketplace plans an opportunity to convert to a Roth IRA without losing their health insurance subsidies because of the temporary increase in income.
+There's some good news, though.
+The American Rescue Plan Act (ARPA) of March 2021 provided some relief, capping insurance premiums at 8.5% of household income.
+The Inflation Reduction Act of 2022 has extended this relief through the 2025 tax year.
+This gives those on Marketplace plans an opportunity to convert to a Roth IRA without losing all their health insurance subsidies because of the temporary increase in income.

 Roth IRA contributions come with income limits, but there is a process to convert to a Roth IRA even if your income is too high.

-First, you make a non-deductible contribution to a traditional IRA, which has no income limits.
+First, you make a nondeductible contribution to a traditional IRA, which has no income limits.
 Then you move the money into a Roth IRA using a Roth conversion.
-2021 may be the last year this is allowed because converting after-tax dollars is under scrutiny in Washington and could be disallowed in future years.

 Roth conversions are permanent, so if you're still unsure, consult with an advisor.
 We can help you make a choice that's right for your goals.

 I became an advisor because I wanted to help people navigate financial challenges.
-Every time I guide someone toward a decision that benefits them, I know I’ve accomplished something worthwhile.
-Whether it’s $26 or $26,000, I’ve got your back.
+Every time I guide someone toward a decision that benefits them, I know I've accomplished something worthwhile.
+No matter the dollar amount, I've got your back.

 All investing is subject to risk, including the possible loss of the money you invest.